-Due to the Group's business nature, wastewater generated by the Group's offices is mainly commercial wastewater from cleaning and sanitation at the office areas and pantries.
-Wastewater has been discharged directly into the urban sewage pipe network.
-As our water is directly supplied by local water supply companies, there was no water supply issue identified during the Year.
-Comparison figures of our water consumption are stated below:
+Considering the nature of the Group's business, the wastewater generated by our offices primarily consists of commercial wastewater resulting from cleaning and sanitation activities in office areas and pantries.
+This wastewater is discharged directly into the urban sewage pipe network.
+As our water supply is obtained directly from local water supply companies, we did not encounter any water supply issues during the Year.
+Here are the comparison figures representing our water consumption levels:

-Unit 2022 2021
+Unit 2023 2022

-Total water consumption 3 Intensity of total water consumption (per floor area) m3 2,724.40 4,045.51
+Total water consumption 8 Intensity of total water consumption (per floor area) m3 2,973.00 2,724.40

-m3/m2 0.30 0.52
+m3/m2 0.39 0.30

 To conserve water, we conduct inspection to prevent water leakage and monitor office water usage on a regular basis.
-Moreover, dual flush systems are installed in washrooms so that users can opt for a lower water flow while flushing and help reduce water usage.
-Reminders on water saving are displayed next to water taps to educate our staff to conserve water resource.
+Furthermore, we have installed dual flush systems in washrooms, allowing users to choose a lower water flow option while flushing, thereby reducing water consumption.
+To promote water-saving practices among our staff, we have displayed reminders next to water taps, providing guidance and raising staff's awareness about the importance of conserving water.

-3 Since the water consumption data from some of the offices was managed by their management offices, it is not feasible for the Group to include such information for the Year.
+Since the water consumption data from some of the offices was managed by their management offices, it is not feasible for the Group to include such information for the Year.